ThomasVestergaard/MemExchange/README.md

-This repository is no longer being maintained.
-All progress has been moved to the .net core version: https://github.com/ThomasVestergaard/MemExchange-dotnetcore
+Project has moved to gitlab: https://gitlab.com/ThomasVestergaardFredsted/MemExchange-dotnetcore